 GeneCards Summary for SLC24A1 Gene

 SLC24A1 (Solute Carrier Family 24 Member 1) is a Protein Coding gene.
-Diseases associated with SLC24A1 include Night Blindness, Congenital Stationary , 1D, Autosomal Recessive and Congenital Stationary Night Blindness.
-Among its related pathways are Metabolism of fat-soluble vitamins and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Signaling by GPCR.
+Diseases associated with SLC24A1 include Night Blindness, Congenital Stationary, Type 1D and Congenital Stationary Night Blindness.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include symporter activity and calcium, potassium:sodium antiporter activity.
 An important paralog of this gene is SLC24A2.

 UniProtKB/Swiss-Prot Summary for SLC24A1 Gene

 Critical component of the visual transduction cascade, controlling the calcium concentration of outer segments during light and darkness.
 Light causes a rapid lowering of cytosolic free calcium in the outer segment of both retinal rod and cone photoreceptors and the light-induced lowering of calcium is caused by extrusion via this protein which plays a key role in the process of light adaptation.
 Transports 1 Ca(2+) and 1 K(+) in exchange for 4 Na(+).